awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 + For pre\-session authentication, Online Certificate Status Protocol \(OCSP\) is required for certificate revocation checking\.
 For in\-session authentication, OCSP is recommended, but not required\.

 ## Limitations<a name="smart-cards-limitations"></a>
-+ Only the WorkSpaces Windows client application version 3\.1\.1 or later is currently supported for smart card authentication\.
++ Only the WorkSpaces Windows client application version 3\.1\.1 or later and the macOS client application version 3\.1\.5 or later are currently supported for smart card authentication\.
 + The WorkSpaces Windows client application 3\.1\.1 or later supports smart cards only when the client is running on a 64\-bit version of Windows\.
 + Only AD Connector directories are currently supported for smart card authentication\.
 + Pre\-session authentication is available only in the AWS GovCloud \(US\-West\) Region at this time\.
 In\-session authentication is available in all Regions where WSP is supported\.